 Recently, native advertising has become extremely popular.
-Native ads are a low-cost way to advertise your goods and services and reach broad audiences.
+Native ads are a high-cost way to advertise your goods and services that reach broad audiences.
 So let’s get you up to speed on what they are and how to use them!

 What is Native Advertising?

 If you are on the web reading articles, magazines, or blogs, you come across a lot of native ads.
 Maybe you didn’t even notice that those ads were ads.
 This form of advertising fits perfectly into the content the website provides making it almost invisible.